 To see a Barn Owl in China, one has to both be lucky and travel to border areas of Yunnan.
 Fortunately, it is a bit easier for Germans, though it also took a bit of time to find some there.
 Some local naturalists support the owls by setting up nesting boxes.
 The farmers who accept these installations get some support in rodent control …

-Common Cranes are not particularly rare in China in winter—but they are becoming almost abundant in Germany.
-One place I visited boasts of hosting more than 10,000 Common Cranes in autumn.
+Common Crane is not particularly rare in China in winter—but they are becoming almost abundant in Germany.
+One place I visited boasts of hosting more than 10,000 Common Crane in autumn.
 And I have seen (and heard: the sound of elephants trumpeting) them flying over my parents’ house.